paralect/react-starter/README.md

 - postcss
 - eslint

 Application structured in a way, which we find most efficient in both short and long term projects.
-The main intention of the current structure is to keep logical components close to each other and define clear structure for the common things, such as routers, store, api wrappers, slices.
+The main intention of the current structure is to keep logical components close to each other and define clear structure for the common things, such as routers, store, api wrappers, slices, selectors.

 ### Explanations of the files structure.